onetruemint/atomic-void/platform/persistence/README.md

 # Persistence Layer

-A unified persistence layer for the Atomic Void platform that supports both PostgreSQL and MongoDB databases through a common interface.
+A unified persistence layer for the OneTrueMint Home platform that supports both PostgreSQL and MongoDB databases through a common interface.

 ## Overview

 The persistence layer provides a consistent API for database operations across different database types.
 It includes:

 - **Persistence Interface**: Common interface for all database operations
 - **PostgreSQL Implementation**: Full-featured PostgreSQL persistence with connection pooling
 - **MongoDB Implementation**: Full-featured MongoDB persistence with document support
 - **Factory Functions**: Easy creation of persistence instances based on database type

 ## Quick Start